How to Fix Windows Can’t Stop Your Volume Device Error

 1. Press Ctrl + Shift + Esc to open Task Manager.

-2. Find Windows Explorer.
+2. Under the Processes tab, find Windows Explorer.

 3. Right-click it and select Restart.